abessifi/repmgr-puppet/README.md

 ## Usage

-If you are note using a DNS server, assert that in each host, you have a domain name resolution entry in /etc/hosts for each node.
+If you are not using a DNS server, assert that in each host, you have a domain name resolution entry in /etc/hosts for each node.
 E.g :

     192.168.1.10   node1.local node1
     192.168.1.20   node2.local node2